-Raising attention for relationships and sexuality amongst young people with a disability and their community.
+Raising awareness for relationships and sexuality amongst young people with a disability and their community.

-Sexuality as a natural part of life or an expression of love is not recognised for people with disabilities.
-It is generally assumed that young people with a disability cannot be good parents or spouses.
-As a result, stakeholders who should empower young people with disabilities, consciously or unconsciously, deny them the essential right to sexual and reproductive health and relationships.
-Body Talk aims to structurally support young people with disabilities on the subject of sexual and reproductive health and rights (SHRH).
+Sexuality as a natural part of life or an expression of love is not recognized for people with disabilities.
+It is generally assumed that young people with a disability cannot be good parents or spouses, do not have sexual wishes or desires and are not able to fall in love.
+As a result, people who should empower young people with disabilities, consciously or unconsciously, deny them the essential right to sexual and reproductive health.
+Body Talk aims that young people with disabilities understand their sexual and reproductive rights, are able to stand up for those rights and are able to make informed decisions on aspects concerning their sexual and reproductive health and rights (SRHR).

 Working with and for young people